mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### Consider Watson and Rayner's (1920) study from an ethical perspective.
 To what extent were ethical principles for psychological research applied in the 'Little Albert' experiment?
 Explain with reference to procedures used by Watson and Rayner.

-During the period the study was completed, ethical guidelines were not properly established , and as a result the research was conducted without consultation to a board for ethical consideration.
+During the period the study was completed, ethical guidelines were not properly established, and as a result the research was conducted without consultation to a board for ethical consideration.
 Albert was however screened to be a healthy child, and it was believed that no lasting harm or psychological damage would be imposed on Albert.
 Other researchers from the time period however claim that Watson and Rayner did not take steps towards ensuring that Albert would not have lasting damage, and it is unclear as to whether informed consent by Albert's mother was given, as well as whether withdrawal rights were able to be executed.

 #### Suggest an ethically acceptable procedure involving classical conditioning that could be used to extinguish Albert's fear response to white furry objects.
 Indicate the CS, UCS, CR and UCR.

+The procedure of counter-conditioning could be used to quell Albert's fear.

 UCS: A rub on the belly
 UCR: Fondness / happiness from being rubbed on the belly